 (A) Net Investment Return.
 The net investment return assumption for the Plan is 7 percent.
-This assumption is unchanged from the previous Valuation, but is based on a new target asset allocation, as approved by the Board of Trustees of the RHCT on December 18, 2014.
-The Plan's Investment Consultant prepared an analysis based on the new allocation and found an expected 10 year return of 7.09 percent, which includes 0.2 percent of expected return from active management.
+This assumption is unchanged from the previous Valuation.
+The Plan's Investment Consultant prepared an analysis based on the asset allocation and found an expected 10 year return of 7.09 percent, which includes 0.2 percent of expected return from active management.